 About the Program

-The Armed Conflict Location and Event Dataset (ACLED) provides real-time data on political violence in Africa and South and Southeast Asia, enabling detailed analysis of conflict patterns, actors, and dynamics.
+The Armed Conflict Location & Event Data Project (ACLED) provides real-time data on political violence and demonstration activity around the world, enabling detailed analysis of conflict patterns, actors, and dynamics.
 The Social Conflict Analysis Database (SCAD) tracks protests, riots, strikes, inter-communal conflict, government violence against civilians, and other forms of social conflict, covering all of Africa, Mexico, Central America, and the Caribbean.

-In 2019, the Strauss Center, in partnership with the Armed Conflict Location and Event Dataset (ACLED) launched a new data project that explores political violence targeting women worldwide.
+In 2019, the Strauss Center, in partnership with ACLED, launched a new data project that explores political violence targeting women worldwide.
 The data capture information on political violence and demonstration events that occur within the public sphere, ranging from war-time sexual violence and attacks on female politicians to repression of everyday women trying to engage in political processes.
-These data offer a new tool to track politically motivated attacks on women over time and across countries; address a number of critical gaps left by the constellation of efforts over the years to monitor and assess political gender-based violence; and will also complement the range of essential past and ongoing initiatives.
+These data offer a new tool to track politically motivated attacks on women over time and across countries; address a number of critical gaps left by the constellation of efforts over the years to monitor and assess political gender-based violence; and complement the range of essential past and ongoing initiatives.

-The project is directed by Strauss Center lead Anne Clary and ACLED research director Roudabeh Kishi.
+The project was directed by Strauss Center lead Anne Clary and ACLED Director of Research & Innovation Roudabeh Kishi.

 The Armed Conflict Location and Event Dataset (ACLED)

-The Strauss Center’s Defense Department grants provide, among other things, support for ACLED, which tracks the actions of opposition groups, governments, and militias across Africa and Asia.
-ACLED specifies the exact location and date of battle events, transfers of military control, headquarter establishment, civilian violence, and rioting.
-ACLED data are disaggregated by type of violence—including battles between armed actors, violence against civilians, and rioting—and by a wide variety of actors including government forces, rebel groups, militias, and civilians.
+The Strauss Center’s Defense Department grants have provided, among other things, support for ACLED, which codes the dates, actors, locations, fatalities, and types of all reported political violence and demonstration events in more than 190 countries and territories in real time.
+ACLED collects data on the exact location and date of battle events, transfers of military control, headquarter establishment, civilian violence, rioting, and more.
+ACLED data are disaggregated by type of violence—including battles between armed actors, violence against civilians, and rioting—and by a wide variety of actors including government forces, rebel groups, and militias.

-ACLED is directed by Strauss Center Senior Fellow Clionadh Raleigh of the University of Sussex.
-It is operated by research director Roudabeh Kishi, with conflict coders at the University of Texas at Austin and several partner universities.
+ACLED is led by Strauss Center Senior Fellow Clionadh Raleigh of the University of Sussex.
+It is operated by Director of Research & Innovation Roudabeh Kishi and Director of Programs & Operations Olivia Russell, with researchers based around the world.

 Research and Data